Plant Native Species

 SELECTING NATIVE PLANTS FOR RAVINE OR BLUFF RESTORATION

 North shore ravines and bluffs were historically covered with many plant species.
-To maximize the success of your restoration, choose plants adapted to your local shade, moisture, and temperature conditions.
-Strive to purchase plants that were grown locally from seeds or stock harvested close to the Illinois Lake Michigan shoreline.
-Please note that this list is not intended to be exclusive or comprehensive, and it is recommended that you first seek advice from a licensed landscape architect or arborist to determine which plants are most suitable for your property.
+To maximize your restoration's success, choose plants adapted to your local shade, moisture, and temperature conditions.
+Strive to purchase plants grown locally from seeds or stock harvested close to the Illinois Lake Michigan shoreline.
+Please note that this list is not intended to be exclusive or comprehensive.
+It is recommended that you first seek advice from a licensed landscape architect or arborist to determine which plants are most suitable for your property.
 When planting, please ensure that landscaping debris is hauled off-site and not deposited into the ravines.

 Maintaining Ravine & Bluff Restoration